coderbee/DeepLearningCourse/Notes.md

 ## ML strategies, Course3
+### Week1
-Chain of assumptions in ML
+- Chain of assumptions in ML
     - Fit training set well on cost function
     - Fit dev set well on cost function
     - Fit test set well on cost function
     - Performs well in real world
+- Setting up your goal
+    - Use a single number Evaluation Metric
+    - Optimizing and Satisficing metrics: If you care about several metrics make one of them optimizing and the remining ones satisficing (i.e any value subject to a threshold is satisfactory)
+            * For eg. in an image classifier, Accuracy is the optimizing metric, subject to Runtime(satisficing metric) being less than say 100ms.
+    -